workkkfor2012/gemini-coder/packages/website/docs/features/chat.md

 | Mistral        |       ✅       |  ❌   |         ❌          |     ❌      |        ?         |
 | Open WebUI     |       ✅       |  ❌   |         ❌          |     ❌      |        ?         |

-\* Depends on factors like used model and subscription plan.
+\* Depends on factors like selected model and subscription plan.

 ## Presets